 Rules, Ultimatums, and Boundaries for Dummies

-Let’s clarify something here.
-Rules and ultimatums get mistaken for boundaries all the time.
-Someone sets a boundary and wonder why it keeps failing.
-It’s usually 1 of 2 reasons.
-Either you never set an actual boundary, or you didn’t uphold it by following through.
+When someone sets a boundary and wonders why it keeps failing, it’s usually one of two reasons.
+Either they never set an actual boundary, or they didn’t uphold it by following through.

-Rules and ultimatum are an attempt to dictate what someone else can or can't do.
+Rules and ultimatums are an attempt to dictate what someone else can or cannot do.

 Boundaries are statements of what you will do in response to someone else's behavior.